elizabethnyam/etana/workspaces/SettingUpIEtanaOnRaspberryPi.md

 }
 ```

-Also make sure you open port `4001` and map it to your Identity Box IP address so that it is accessible from outside.
+Also make sure you open port `4001` and map it to your Etana IP address so that it is accessible from outside.
 For this please refer to your ISP router settings.

 Finally, create `~/.bash_profile` and add the following to it: